 saw him served with a pint of beer and he had four small whiskies.
 The pint of beer was at

 That is a matter for the jury.
 Altogether the had five

 What was his condition?—He was perfectly sober at ten

 minutes to six.

-the party go away.
-He went to light a bonfire for the children and when he got back at ten
+not see the party go away.
+He went to light a bonfire for the children and when he got back at

-minutes or quarter past six he had gone.
+ten minutes or quarter past six he had gone.
 He heard of the accident about 8-0 o'clock.
-He had a
+He had